"Kalshiโs Trading Arm Muddles โPeer-to-Peerโ Claims," Sportico, September 11, 2025, featuring Professor Christy Goldsmith Romero.

 B.S., Old Dominion University; J.D., Brigham Young University

-Christy Goldsmith Romero is an internationally recognized expert and leader in the financial system, financial regulation, and enforcement.
-She has served as a financial regulator under four U.S. Presidents, served as a presidential appointee nominated by two of those Presidents, twice unanimously confirmed by the U.S. Senate, and testified before Congress 14 times.
-Professor Goldsmith Romero’s work has received substantial media coverage, and she is a sought-after speaker.
-Her teaching focuses on Corporations, regulation of financial markets, and future of finance issues.
+Christy Goldsmith Romero is an internationally recognized economic expert.
+She served as a financial regulator under four U.S. Presidents, served as a presidential appointee nominated by President Biden and President Obama, with two unanimous Senate confirmations, and testified before Congress 14 times.
+Professor Goldsmith Romeroโs work has received substantial media coverage, and she is a sought-after speaker.
+Her teaching focuses on Corporations (corporate governance, mergers and acquisitions, and executive compensation), as well as the future of finance involving emerging technology such as AI, digital assets, blockchain, tokenization, and FinTech.
+Professor Goldsmith Romero is a faculty member of Georgetownโs Institute of International Economic Law.
+She is also a Senior Fellow of the Atlantic Council.

-Professor Goldsmith Romero served at the Securities and Exchange Commission (SEC), Treasury Department, and the Commodity Futures Trading Commission (CFTC).
-In June 2024, President Biden nominated her to be the Chairman and Board Member of the Federal Deposit Insurance Corporation (which nomination was returned by the Senate in January 2025).
+Professor Goldsmith Romero served at the Securities and Exchange Commission (SEC), Treasury Department, and the Commodity Futures Trading Commission (CFTC), where she most recently served as a CFTC Commissioner.
+In June 2024, President Biden nominated her to be the Chairman and Board Member of the Federal Deposit Insurance Corporation.

-As a CFTC Commissioner from 2022-2025, appointed by President Biden, Professor Goldsmith Romero led the financial regulator during a time of expansion in markets and global uncertainty.
-There she promoted responsible innovation and resilience to market risk (including geopolitical risk, cyber risk, and climate financial risk).
+As a CFTC Commissioner from 2022-2025, Professor Goldsmith Romero led the financial regulator during a time of expansion in markets and global uncertainty in oil and energy markets.
+At the CFTC, she promoted responsible innovation in emerging technology, and resilience to risk.
+During her tenure, the CFTC expanded trading in digital assets and prediction markets.
 She sponsored the Technology Advisory Committee where she added experts in AI, cryptocurrency, stablecoins, blockchain, FinTech, and cybersecurity.
 The Committee released landmark reports on digital assets, and artificial intelligence in financial markets.
 She also continued her career-long enforcement record of combatting fraud and other illegality and advancing investor and consumer protection.

-Professor Goldsmith Romero also served at the SEC, as counsel to two SEC Chairs Christopher Cox and Mary Schapiro, after serving on the staff in the Enforcement Division.
+Professor Goldsmith Romero also served at the SEC, as counsel to two SEC Chairs Christopher Cox (R) and Mary Schapiro (I), after serving on the staff in the Enforcement Division.
 Early in her career she was a litigator at large law firms including Jenner & Block, Snell & Wilmer, and Akin Gump Strauss Hauer & Feld, and served a federal judicial clerkship.

-She has taught classes on securities regulation and the role of the SEC, cryptocurrency, and federal oversight at Georgetown University Law Center and the University of Virginia Law School.
+Professor Goldsmith Romero has also taught classes on securities regulation and the role of the SEC, cryptocurrency regulation, and federal oversight, at Georgetown University Law Center and the University of Virginia Law School.

 Professor Goldsmith Romero holds a Juris Doctorate from Brigham Young University, and a Bachelor of Science from Old Dominion University.